alexankitty/Persona-3-FES-Modding-Guide/docs/source/downloading.rst

 #.
 Click **"Latest Nightly"**
 #.
 Then click the version that matches your OS.
 For most people this
    will be the first option for Windows.
+For Linux you will want the one ending in Appimage.

 | |image1|